Umina is a coastal village on the Central Coast, New South Wales, Australia.

 Have a beer at the Boathouse Hotel Patonga while enjoying the ocean views.

-This town offers plenty of great restaurants and a calm and shallow beach, perfect for small children.
+There's also a calm and shallow beach, perfect for small children.

 Walk from Umina Beach to Ettalong Beach if you like long walks on the beach.
 The beach stretches unbroken for 4 kilometres.